Original in Russian:

 then?"

-In fact - is ok.
+fact - is

 We read documentation: